alexgabriel8/project-pokedex/README.md

    <summary>A list of Pokémons that:</summary>

-   - Is initially populated with 10 Pokémons fetched from the PokéAPI or recovered from user's Local Storage if saved there.
+   - [X] Is initially populated with 10 Pokémons fetched from the PokéAPI or recovered from user's Local Storage if saved there.
-   - Can be increased by typing the Pokémon's name or ID or by letting the App get 1 to 10 random ones.
+   - [X] Can be increased by typing the Pokémon's name or ID or by letting the App get 1 to 10 random ones.
-   - Exhibits amount of Pokémons inside it.
+   - [X] Exhibits amount of Pokémons inside it.
+   - [ ] Allows deleting a Pokémon from it.
-   - (WIP) Can sort Pokémons by ID, name or type(s).
+   - [ ] Can sort Pokémons by ID, name or type(s).
-   - (WIP) Can filter by type(s).
+   - [ ] Can filter by type(s).

 </details>